koenrh/certstatus/README.md

 # Certificate status

-This is a little utility to look up the status of a certificate using OCSP.
+This is a little utility to obtain the (revocation) status of an X.509 certificate.

 ## Installation